The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: Framed wild harmonic bundles

-One first step to solve this is the following construction of ``deformation of irregular values" found for example in \cite{M} section $4.5$\footnote{The procedure of deformation of irregular values explained in \cite{M} is actually more general than what we will explain here.
-In our particular case, the leading term of equation (\ref{formaltype}) fails to be holomorphic in $\xi$ by the real factor $1+|\xi|^2$, so our deformation will now change the Stokes sectors.}.\\
+The cubic pole term has non-holomorphic dependence in $\xi$, so it is not clear that Stokes data is going to depend holomorphically on $\xi$.
+One first step to solve this is the following construction of ``deformation of irregular values''.
+We will follow the reference \cite[Section 4.5]{M}.\footnote{The procedure of deformation of irregular values explained in \cite{M} is actually more general than what we will explain here.
+In our particular case, the leading term of equation \eqref{formaltype} fails to be holomorphic in $\xi$ by the real factor $1+|\xi|^2$, so our deformation will not change the Stokes sectors.}